pranavrcn/CMaps-Event-Management/README.md

+** We are currently shifting the app entirely to React Native so the current website is an archive of past progress and no longer functional.
+We are doing this based on advice given to us at UVA Founder's Forum by Marty Weiner-- ex-CTO of Reddit.

 Unfortunately, at the moment I can't share the project publicly as some files have sensitive info.
 If you would still like to see the code behind this project, please contact me.